-Rigorous and flexible Masters degree
+Rigorous and flexible masters degree

 Why did you choose to study the MSc Economics?

-I choose to keep my module options open by choosing the MSc Economics course.
+I chose to keep my module options open by choosing the MSc Economics course.
 The reason I did this was simply because of my interests across the economics spectrum and I didn’t want to miss out on the chance to explore these in my Masters.
 There’s a fantastic range of experience in the lecturers in the department so I made my choices based on picking up technical skills and understanding across the Econometric and Public Policy Evaluation modules, whilst also exploring my own interests and understanding of economic concepts in development and health economics.

 What was your favourite module?